Bucknalla/OFDM_Verilog/README.md

-# IFFT_Verilog
+# OFDM_Verilog
-Example of IFFT in Python and Verilog
+Example of OFDM in Python and Verilog